Welcome to my Income Report for September 2018

 Other than personal reasons, I also want these income reports to be an avenue for me to share what I’ve learned hoping to help others as well.

-Well, that’s how I felt in July seeing my traffic consistently going down.
-As you can see in the picture below, from 38k pageviews in June, my blog traffic dropped to 16k pageviews in July and 10k pageviews in August.
+As you can see in the picture below, from 38k pageviews in June, my blog traffic dropped to 16k page views in July and 10k pageviews in August.

 Then, my Pinterest views also dropped from 700k to 200k per month

-I was sad and frustrated because I know that I want to earn an income through this blog eventually but my efforts were not generating results.
+I was sad and frustrated because I know that I want to earn money through this blog eventually, but my efforts were not generating results.

 One thing I am glad I never did was to give up.
-Instead, I stalked other bloggers (not in a creepy way!) and dug up their income reports to learn from them.
-That’s how I learned about this Pinterest ebook through Finsavvypanda.
+Instead, I did a lot of reading and read other people’s income reports like.
+That’s how I stumbled upon this Pinterest eBook.

-Like many people, I was also skeptical of paying for eBooks and courses thinking I could find the information I need online.
-I was scared that they will not work or are just a waste of money.
+Like many people, I was also skeptical of paying for blogging products thinking I could find the information I need online.
+I was scared that they would not work or were just a waste of money.
 BUT I am glad I took the plunge and purchased the product.